webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Arc-Spray.md

 - Ability/Cost/3
 - Ability/Tier/High
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Arc Spray
+>3  Speed

 If a weapon has the ability to fire rapid shots without reloading (usually called a rapid-fire weapon, such as a crank crossbow), you can fire your weapon at up to three targets (all next to one another) at once.
 Make a separate attack roll against each target.
 Each attack is hindered.
 Action.